-I have had the pleasure of training and consulting some of the strongest people in the world.
-Actors, doctors, coaches, athletes, government leaders, models, etc. These are people who can train for hours at a time.
-They spent years in school studying to better themselves and some run our lives with the decisions they make.
+I have had the pleasure of training and consulting with some of the strongest people in the world.
+Actors, athletes, coaches, doctors, government leaders, models, etc. These are people who can and do train for hours at a time.
+They spent years in school studying to educate and better themselves; some even impact our lives with the decisions they make.

-Put these leaders, these champions on a scale, and if that scale doesn’t say what they want it to, they will weep before your eyes.
-I have held a 6’2 and 230lb pure muscled man in my arms as he wept.
+Put these leaders, these champions, on a scale, and if it doesn’t show the numbers they want, they will weep before your eyes.
+I have held a 230 lb, 6’2″ muscled man in my arms as he wept.
 All because of the scale.

 The Weight of Measure

 There are a few types of scales used to measure weight.
-The main ones used today are balance, spring, and strain gauge.
+The main types used today are balance, spring, and strain gauge.

-Balance scales are used very little by everyday society as a means of measurement.
-A balance scale works off a lever comparing a known weight placed against the tester.
-A classic example of this would be Justice Scales.
+Balance scales are used very little in everyday life as a means of measurement.
+A balance scale works off a lever measuring a known weight against the tester.
+A classic example of this would be scales of justice.

-A widely used method for weight, and was the standard for many years, are spring scales.
-These scales work on either a stretch or compress system.
+A widely used method for weight are spring scales; they were the standard for many years.
+They work on either a stretch or compress system.
 A stretch system is what you will find at a grocery store when weighing produce.
-Place an object on the scale and the distance the spring stretches, based upon its set expansion, will determine the weight.
+An object is placed on the scale and the distance the spring stretches, based upon its set expansion, will determine the weight.

-The reverse is what is used in bathroom weight scales with springs.
-The amount compressed in distance is the determining factor here.
+The reverse is what is used in home weight scales with springs.
+The amount of distance compressed is the determining factor.

-The last method is a strain gauge scale, it measures the strain of an object.
-A wire or many wires send out a current when weight bends the plate that it is attached to.
-That amount of stress is calculated and the read out that you get on a digital scale is the collection of those calculations.
+The last method is a strain gauge scale; it measures the strain of an object.
+A wire or many wires send out a current when weight bends the attached plate.
+The amount of stress is calculated and the readout on a digital scale is the collection of those calculations.

-There are pros and cons to every weight system.
-Usually different scales produce different read outs.
-You will find most quality scales are within a few pounds of one another for the average persons daily weigh needs.
-No system is without flaws and if needing to make weight for a particular event make sure you test on their scale if possible.
-The important thing to note is that is the only time your weight should ever matter.
+There are pros and cons to each system of weighing.
+Usually different scales produce different readouts.
+You will find most quality scales are within a few pounds of one another for the average person’s daily weighing needs.
+No system is without its flaws, and if you need to make weight for a particular event make sure you test on their scale if possible.
+And under that circumstance is the only time your weight should ever matter.

 Let me repeat that.

-The only time your weight number is important is when you are in a competition that involves weight class.
+The only time your weight number is important is when you are in a competition involving weight class.
 I am going to teach you how to conquer the rest of the time with the art of logic, science, and nutrition.

 Essential Body Mass

-The human body is made up of various bones, skin, organs, tissue, muscle, fat, water, etc. At a point there is only so much of that weight you can get rid of.
+The human body is made up of various bones, skin, organs, tissue, muscles, fat, water, etc. At a point there is only so much of that weight you can eliminate.
 For the sake of this article let’s call this Essential Body Mass (EBM).
 This is a little different than Lean Body Mass (LBM) because you can lose or gain a certain degree of LBM.
 At the end of the day there is a certain amount of EBM that you must maintain.
 Sorry, but you can’t make weight by removing your liver or extracting your femur.

-If we set aside organs, bones, and body hair it leaves us a few places where we can store fat, muscle, and water as these are you main additions to body weight.
+If we set aside organs, bones, and body hair, there are a few remaining places we can store fat, muscle, and water which are your main additions to body weight.

-Fat-You have a certain amount of essential fat in the body.
-This fat is needed for a multitude of reasons and functions in the body.
-The rest of the fat you store when you eat in an excess of calories for your energy needs.
+Fat—There is a certain amount of essential fat in your body; it is needed for a multitude of reasons and functions.
+The rest of the fat is stored when you eat an excess of calories for your energy needs.
 You can store this fat subcutaneously (right underneath the skin) or viscerally (in between organs, mainly abdominal).

-Muscle-You have a certain amount of essential muscle in the body.
-Without it movement would not be possible.
-The rest of the muscle you have is gained through various living of life or by breaking down and rebuilding that tissue via training.
+Muscle—You have a certain amount of essential muscle in the body.
+Movement would not be possible without it.
+The rest of the muscle you have is gained through general life activity or by breaking down tissue and rebuilding it through training.
 Muscle is more dense than fat.
-This means that 5 pounds of muscle takes up less space than 5 pounds of fat.
-It doesn’t weigh more than fat, 5 pounds is 5 pounds.
-This is a common saying that drives me nuts.
+This means that five pounds of muscle takes up less space than five pounds of fat.
+It doesn’t weigh more than fat; five pounds is five pounds.
+This is a common misconception that drives me nuts.

 Riddle: What weighs more, a pound of feathers or a pound of rocks?

-Water– A huge amount of your body is made up of water.
-Lean muscle tissue and blood contain about 80% water, where as a fat cell contains about 20 to 25% water.
+Water—An extremely large amount of your body is made up of water.
+Lean muscle tissue and blood contain about 80% water, where as fat cells contains about 20 to 25% water.
 Water helps transport nutrients, oxygen, and waste products in and out of cells.
 It is necessary for all digestive, absorption, and circulatory functions.

 Water is needed to regulate the body’s temperature and to provide energy.
-It also helps moisten skin and regulate hormones, emotions, and maintains normal electrical properties of cells.
-If your body drops even 2% of its water storage, you start to function worse, feel fatigued, and are more prone to health problems the further it drops.
+It also helps moisten skin and regulate hormones, emotions, and maintain the normal electrical properties of cells.
+If your body drops even 2% of its water storage, you can start to function worse, feel fatigued, and are more prone to health problems the further it decreases.
 Simply put, no water in the body equals a whole lot of a mess.

 The weight of an item you eat is going to change the weight you are.
-This may seem like a “duh” but I can name many moments where I had someone weight themselves after they ate, and were heavier, and freaked out.
+This may seem like, “duh,” but I have experienced many moments where someone weighed themselves after they ate, saw they were heavier, and proceeded to freak out.